hauptmedia/docker-zeebe-with-exporters/README.md

 ## Using this Docker Image

-This Docker Image is being published at [Docker Hub](https://hub.docker.com/repository/docker/hauptmedia/zeebe-with-exporters).
+This Docker Image is published at [Docker Hub](https://hub.docker.com/repository/docker/hauptmedia/zeebe-with-exporters).

 You can simply run the image `hauptmedia/zeebe-with-exporters:latest` to use it.